chanabanana999/AptShamer/README.md

 * Kayla Hatle

 ### Overview
+Aparment Shamer is an application that allows users to browse apartments and complaints that residents have logged.
+Users can register and log their own complaints, update and resolve them.
+Google location and autocomplete services are included, and users can also add a new complex.

 ### How to use
+Users can search on a city or address to view complexes and their complaints.
+If a use is logged in, they can search or add a complex and add complaints, update or delete them.
+An administrator can disable a user and delete content.
+A navbar provides appropriate options based on authentication status and role.

 ### REST API Endpoints
 | HTTP Verb | Resource URI                        | Action                               |